Bassboussa002/JoBot/README.md

-# JoBot
-JoBot – AI Career Advisor built as part of the AI for Education project at ESPRIT School of Engineering.
-This assistant helps students explore careers, develop skills, and plan their professional paths using intelligent recommendations.
-## AI Career Assistant for ESPRIT Students JoBot
+## **AI Career Assistant for ESPRIT Students JoBot**
 # Overview
 This project is an AI-powered career assistant chatbot built to support ESPRIT students in navigating their professional journeys.
 It provides intelligent guidance in CV review, job search, cover letter writing, and more.
 Leveraging a multi-agent system with an orchestrator, the assistant ensures personalized, context-aware interactions.

 It’s built with LangChain, Chainlit, and optionally integrates Groq for efficient inference, providing fast, cost-effective alternatives to proprietary APIs like OpenAI .

+# JoBot
+JoBot – AI Career Advisor built as part of the AI for Education project at ESPRIT School of Engineering.
+This assistant helps students explore careers, develop skills, and plan their professional paths using intelligent recommendations.

 # Features
 🧠 Multi-agent system: Specialized agents handle tasks like CV analysis, job suggestions, cover letter generation, etc.